deshpande-atharva/AI-powered-PDF-extractor-and-Summarizer/readme.md

 ## 🎯 Problem Statement

-**Goal:** Build a proof-of-concept containerized application that allows users to upload PDF files, uses an AI model to parse documents and extract tables, then displays the data in a clean, structured format.
+**Project Goal:** Build a proof-of-concept containerized application that allows users to upload PDF files, uses an AI model to parse documents and extract tables, then displays the data in a clean, structured format.

 **Core Requirements:**
 - Handle both digital and scanned PDFs (OCR capability)